enspencer/nytimes-bestsellers/README.md

 3. Commit your changes (`git commit -m 'Add this feature'`)
 4. Push to the branch (`git push origin feature`)
 5. Create new Pull Request

+## License

+Copyright © 2013 Emma Spencer.
+See LICENSE.txt for further details.